What is Physics?

 2. Applied Electricity: detailed study of electricity and the working of a motor developing from electricity already studied.

-At Higher level, there is a deeper, more quantitative treatment of physics.
-The two option sections are omitted from the ordinary level course.
+At Higher Level, there is a deeper, more quantitative treatment of physics.
+The two option sections are omitted from the Ordinary Level Leaving Certificate course.

 The course also consists of 24 core mandatory experiments complimenting each section in an aim to develop students’ technical skills and enhance understanding and reinforce key concepts.